 Bodily injury (BI) covers medical costs, funeral expenses, lost income and pain and suffering of people whom you injured.

-Property damage (PD) reimburses accident victims for the repair or replacement of property you damaged.
-It covers both someone else’s car and their property; for instance, if you hit a sign or house.
+Property damage (PD) reimburses accident victims for repairing or replacing property you damaged.
+It covers someone else’s car and their property; for instance, if you hit a sign or house.

-Both types of liability insurance cover you only up to your limits, and that is why it’s important to make sure you buy enough coverage.
+Both types of liability insurance cover you only up to your limits, which is why it’s important to buy enough coverage.

 Liability insurance also obligates your insurer to defend you if you're sued following a motor vehicle accident.